shioyang/check-pr-labels-on-push-action/README.md

 ### `result`

-The result if given labels have be applied to the PR
+The result if given ALL labels have be applied to the PR

 ## Example Usage